Thursday, December 17, 2009

 It is a symptom of surviving the final exam in the most difficult class I've ever taken, Patophysiology.
 I've written about this class before, and I'm making a promise never to talk about it again after this (unless, of course, I get a C- and have to take it over again in the Spring).

+Since last Thursday, I've been spending virtually every waking hour at the library studying for it.
+I counted 65 hours of Patho studying at the Lau since last Thursday morning.
+No joke bitches.
 And the sad thing is that it pretty much takes 65 hours worth of studying just to pass the exam, let alone get an A. The class and the tests are hella difficult.
 I know a woman who cried - cried! - during the final exam last year.

 I woke up yesterday at 5 am (my usual waking hour), rode my bike to school, and sat in the Med-Dent library for one last review before the 9 am final.
 I was exhausted and as I tried to review some of the practice tests, I found myself not understanding any of the words or concepts on the paper.
 Not.
 A. Single.
 Thing.
 How is it that I spent 65 hours studying and here, two hours before the final, I had still not learned anything?
 I felt the panic surge inside.
 I closed my notes, closed my eyes, took a deep breath with my face in my hands.
 I needed a little caffeine just to get the neurons firing, so I walked over to Starbucks.

+I soon felt a bit better and headed over to class.
 The exam was 100 questions, two hours.
 I found myself slipping into autopilot mode, going through each question, marking down the answer I thought was right.
 So much guessing, but there isn't really time to analyze all the possible choices.
 I was numb.

 When it was over, a bunch of us headed over to The Tombs for a celebratory drink.
 Spirits were generally high, but I think we all were zombified.
 None of us seemed to feel good about the class or individual performances; we were all just glad to have it over with.